Last Updated on March 12, 2023

-This year, we will have a generation of college graduates who experienced limited face-to-face classes.
-In effect, this may impact how college education and education, in general, will be viewed in the future.
+We already had a generation of college graduates who only experienced limited face-to-face classes.
+In effect, this may impact how a college education will be viewed in the future.

 I wonder what will happen by then.
 How will industries in our country adapt to accommodate prospective employees with limited hands-on experience?
 Well, I guess they can always have boot camps.